-Robert Wolcott is the Co-Founder & Executive Director of the Kellogg Innovation Network (KIN) and a Clinical Professor of Entrepreneurship & Innovation at the Kellogg School of Management.
-Mark discusses innovation and how he plans to bring KIN to Europe.
+Robert Wolcott is the Co-Founder & Executive Director of the The World Innovation Network (TWIN) and a Clinical Professor of Entrepreneurship & Innovation at the Kellogg School of Management.
+Mark discusses innovation and how he plans to bring TWIN to Europe.
 He also offers thoughtful advice for entrepreneurs trying to manage their team on a middle-management level.

 What Was Covered